 A higher debt-to-asset ratio can lead to difficulties for the company regarding borrowing more money.
 One will find it easier to understand the implication of this ratio by considering a scenario.

-Balance sheets are one of the three financial statements that can convey the financial performance of a company.
-A typical balance sheet would include two columns, listing out the particular assets held by a company on the left and their liabilities on the right column.
+In accounting, balance sheets are one of the three financial statements that can convey the financial performance of a company.
+A typical balance sheet would include two columns, listing the particular assets held by a company on the left and their liabilities on the right column.

 Fixed assets come next, and they are the ones that generate revenue.
 These assets often face depreciation, including furniture, machinery, and modes of transportation used by the company(cars and trucks).